Skip to main content

 Tammy Schroeder

 Tammy Schroeder, LEED Green Associate, is the director of marketing at Linetec, Tubelite and Alumicor brands.
-With more than 20 years of experience in the finishing industry, she serves as an industry educator on high-quality, high-performance architectural finishing and services.
+With more than 25 years of experience in the finishing industry, she serves as an industry educator on high-quality, high-performance architectural finishing and services.
 She can be reached at tammy.schroeder@apog.com.
+Opinions expressed are the author's own and do not necessarily reflect the position of the National Glass Association or Window + Door.